FinCEN Beneficial Ownership Reporting (2026)

 - National security and intelligence agencies

-- Financial institutions (with your consent)
+- Financial institutions (with reporting company consent)

-- Foreign governments (through formal requests)
+- Foreign governments (through formal treaty requests)

 Filing Steps